tschneidereit/typed-objects-explainer/core.md

 line.to = {x: float64(22), y: float64(44)};
 ```

+### No Dynamic Properties

+Trying to assign to a non-existent field on a struct throws a `TypeError` instead of
+adding a dynamic property to the instance.
+Essentially all struct type instances behave
+as though `Object.preventExtensions()` had been invoked on them.

+*Rationale*: The canonicalization rules described
+[below](#canonicalization-of-typed-objects--equality) mean that structs don't have a way
+to add dynamic properties to them: they would have to be associated with the starting
+offset of the struct in the underlying buffer because the struct itself is just a fat pointer
+to that location.
+Only for opaque structs that are not embedded in other structs would it be
+possible to add them to the struct itself, but supporting dynamic properties on some structs
+but not others would be surprising.

 ## Backing buffers

 Conceptually at least, every typed object is actually a *view* onto an